tombena/Flocking/README.md

 # Flocking
-Simulation of flocking birds, use your mouse as a predator (Processing)
+Simulation of flocking birds, use your mouse as a predator or prey (Processing)

 - a,A - Switch to attraction mode (for when mouse is held down).
 - r,R - Switch to repulsion mode (for when mouse is held down).